Mark4864/EDM-Portfolio/Midterm Task 3/ReadMe.md

 - State with the most Data Science jobs
 - Job role with the highest average salary
 - Company size that pays the highest salary
-- Sector with the lowest & highest number of Data Science jobs
-- Sector with the minimum & maximum average salary

 ### Create a pivot table:
 - Use pivot tables to summarize data for sector jobs and salary (d & e)
 - Generate charts for reports